This post may contain affiliate links. See my disclosure policy.

 overhead photo of 3 glasses filled with Autumn Rosé Sangria with Apples and Pomegranates

-For the fruit I chose oranges, apples, lime, lemon and POMEGRANATES.
+For the fruit, I chose oranges, apples, limes, lemons, and pomegranates.
 Don’t skip the pomegranates!
 I mean, what better way to celebrate fall than with pomegranates and apples?
-For the drink, I did stick with tradition and added a little over a cup of brandy.
+For the drink, I stuck with tradition and added a little over a cup of brandy.
 Totally worth it.
-Brandy and Rosé pair perfectly; but the tie that holds that whole autumn drink together is the apple cider.
-You can use sparkling apple cider or non-sparkling, it’s totally up to you!
+Brandy and Rosé pair perfectly, but the tie that holds that whole autumn drink together is the apple cider.
+You can use sparkling or non-sparkling apple cider; it’s totally up to you!

 A tray of food, with Sangria